abrieant/DCN-ELA-dimensions/README.md

 04_outcomes - a directory with files for analyses testing associations between adversity factors and child outcomes

-  plots - a directory with plot outputs
+  plots - a directory with .jpeg plot outputs

   scripts - a directory with scripts for outcome analyses